 The liable party will depend on the specific circumstances of your brain injury.
 For example, car accidents, pedestrian accidents, slip and fall accidents, intentional harm such as nursing home abuse, and other similar incidents typically fall under the umbrella of personal injury or premises liability.
 In those cases, the liable party would be the at-fault driver, the property owner, or the person who committed the intentional act of harm.

 TBIs caused by birth or labor, missed or mistreated diseases, surgical errors, and other medical negligence are considered medical malpractice.
 Medical malpractice lawsuits can be filed against the physicians, nurses, technicians, or hospital for causing a TBI or contributing to its progression.

 A brain injury lawyer can aid you in determining which parties should be held liable for your injury.

 A lawyer experienced in handling brain injury cases can maximize your chances of obtaining compensation, as they have consistently dealt with insurance adjusters.
 Brain injuries can be financially devastating in addition to physical suffering.
 Your claim needs to be delicately handled to ensure you are able to recoup your losses.
 Insurance companies often use tactics to discredit injuries in order to avoid paying on a claim.
 By hiring a brain injury lawyer, you can avoid the stress of negotiating with the insurer and have the peace of mind that you are being represented by a qualified advocate who cares for your well-being.

 We, at Koonz McKenney Johnson & DePaolis LLP, are a group of highly qualified brain injury lawyers who passionately advocate on behalf of our clients.
+We are the best when in comes to all Fairfax personal injury cases.
 We understand how serious your injury is and will dedicate our efforts towards effectively pursuing full compensation on your behalf.
 Contact us today to schedule a free consultation so we may review your case.